Multi-threaded Client/Server in Java

 How to run this program ?

-Next step is to start Java TCPClient Socket Program in the same computer or other computers on the same network .
-When you start the client program , it will establish a connection to the Server and waiting input from client side.
-The client program repeatedly asks the user to input an integer, sends to the server, and receives the square of the integer from the server.
-If you want to test multiple client, for each Client, you need to open separate console window to run the client program.
-When the client send "bye" from client side the server closes the connection from client.
-From the following image, you can see how the Server and multiple clients communicate to the server.
+The next step involves starting the Java TCPClient Socket program on either the same computer or other computers within the same network.
+When the client program is executed, it establishes a connection to the server and waits for input from the client side.
+The client program prompts the user to input an integer, which is then sent to the server.
+The client receives the square of the integer from the server in response.
+If you wish to test multiple clients, you need to open separate console windows to run each client program.
+When a client sends the message "bye" from the client side, the server closes the connection with that particular client.

 If your Server and Client program running on same machine, then give "127.0.0.1".

 Otherwise give the IP Address of the machine that MultithreadedSocketServer is running on.

 You can implement a multi-threaded client/server architecture using the java.net package and java.util.concurrent package.
 The server can handle multiple client connections concurrently by creating a new thread for each client, allowing simultaneous communication.
 The use of threads enables efficient utilization of resources and improved responsiveness in handling multiple client requests.